4d/docs/docs/Concepts/dt_blob.md

 ### Passing a C_BLOB

-To modify a blob, you need to use a C_BLOB variable and pass it to a command.
+To modify a blob, you need to use a scalar blob stored in a variable and pass it to a command.
 For example:

 ```4d
-C_BLOB($myBlob)
+var $myBlob : Blob
 SET BLOB SIZE ($myBlob ; 16*1024)
 ```

 ### Passing a C_BLOB by reference using a pointer

-To pass a C_BLOB to your own methods, you can also define a pointer to the C_BLOB and pass the pointer as parameter.
+To pass a scalar blob to your own methods, you can also define a pointer to the variable that stores it and pass the pointer as parameter.

 **Examples:**
 ```4d